Learn a way to get back in the driving seat when feeling distressed

 When describing the present moment awareness of being mindful, I often compare it to being in the driving seat of a car.

-You can look through the window and see everything that’s going on outside the car - the bend up ahead, other cars on the road, people on the pavement - and at the same time you can look inside at the dashboard to know the car’s speed, its temperature, its fuel level and warning lights signal if there’s an issue to attend to.
+You can look through the window and see everything that’s going on outside the car - the bend up ahead, other cars on the road, people on the pavement - and, at the same time, you can look inside at the dashboard to know the car’s speed, its temperature, its fuel level and warning lights signal if there’s an issue to attend to.

-Not only is driving a useful analogy when defining the meaning of mindfulness but it also holds true for how we navigate our day.
+Not only is driving a useful analogy when defining the meaning of mindfulness but it also holds true for how we can navigate our day.

 When driving, by taking account of what's going on externally and internally, we remain in control and safely reach our destination.